joeyparrish/moonshot/README.md

 ## Compilation

 You can either load the folder MoonShot.inform into the Inform IDE, or you can build on the command-line.
-Either way, you need to install Inform 7 from http://inform7.com/downloads/ if you don't already have it.
+You can install Inform from http://inform7.com/downloads/ if you don't already have it.

-For command-line builds on Linux using Docker, just type `make`.
+For command-line builds on Linux using Docker (no Inform installation required), just type `make`.
+(For this, you must have Docker, of course.)

 The HTML output goes to `MoonShot.materials/Release/`.